-- (1) FORE 307 Plantation Silviculture

-- (2) FORE 316 Forest Management
+- (1) FORE 307 Plantation Silviculture - (2) FORE 316 Forest Management

-- (3) FORE 327 Wood Science

-- (4) FORE 342 Geospatial Technologies in Forestry

-- (5) One course from either the Bachelor of Forestry Science 400-level schedule elective list or one course of at least 15 points from courses offered for any other degree at the 200-level or above.
+- (3) FORE 327 Wood Science - (4) FORE 342 Geospatial Technologies in Forestry - (5) One course from either the Bachelor of Forestry Science 400-level schedule elective list or one course of at least 15 points from courses offered for any other degree at the 200-level or above.

-- A BForSc student may credit no more than 30 points from other degrees toward BForSc in total in Years Three and Four. - A candidate who has failed to gain a pass in all of the courses of the Third Forestry Examination and is not eligible for a pass in the Examination as a Whole may, with the approval of the Dean of Engineering and Forestry, be permitted to repeat the course or courses failed or enrol for approved substitutes concurrently with courses of the Fourth Forestry Examination.
+Note: A candidate who has failed to gain a pass in all of the courses of the Second Forestry Examination with the approval of the Dean of Engineering and Forestry, be permitted to repeat the course or courses failed or enrol for approved substitutes concurrently with courses of the Third Forestry Examination.